FG Releases Import Prohibition List: Cement, Fertiliser, Others Make the Cut

 Read also

-FG reduces car import tariff from 70% to 40%
+FG reduces car import tariff to 40%

-Legit.ng earlier reported that the federal government has reduced the import tariff on fully built passenger vehicles from 70 per cent to 40 per cent under its 2026 fiscal policy measures, in a move aimed at improving access to cars in Nigeria.
+Legit.ng earlier reported that the federal government reduced import tariff on fully built passenger vehicles from 70 per cent to 40 per cent under its 2026 fiscal policy measures, in a move aimed at improving access to cars in Nigeria.

 The policy, announced as part of the newly approved fiscal framework, applies to fully assembled vehicles, including four-wheel drives and station wagons.